appveyor/website/src/docs/enterprise/installation.md

 You are going to need a certificate in the file format \*.pfx, that includes the private key.
 If you don't have that file, you can generate it using tools like OpenSSL, but you will need the private key in another format.
 There are plenty of articles on the internet to show you how to do that.

-RDP into your CI Server
+RDP into your CI Server.

 Copy the `*.pfx` file onto your server.
-(There are several ways you can do this, including Sharing your C drive with your host macchine in the RDP settings.
-Or even using a service like dropbox).
-(As a general security practice, a `*.pfx` file is not somethign you want to  leave lying around the place for attackers to obtain)
+There are several ways you can do this, including sharing your C drive with your host machine in the RDP settings.
+Or even using a service like Dropbox.
+As a general security practice, a `*.pfx` file is not something you want to leave lying around the place for attackers to obtain.

 Open Windows Explorer, and double click on the `*.pfx` file.